-Top 5 Freelancing Websites To Make Money in 2024
+Top 5 Freelancing Websites To Make Money in 2026

 Freelancer.com

 Freelancer.com is a marketplace that connects employers and employees.
 Employers can post jobs on the site for site members to bid on in a competitive tender procedure.
-Additionally, the site enables members to run and participate in contests with cash prizes as a price.
+Additionally, the site enables members to run and participate in contests with cash prizes as a prize.

 Freelancers and employers create profiles on the site as they propose, win, and finish work, as well as write and get evaluations of the individuals with whom they work or for whom they work.
-Members of the site receive a limited amount of bids to use the site, which are renewed regularly.
+Members of the site receive a limited number of bids to use the site, which are renewed regularly.
 Several account types are available, ranging from free accounts to professional memberships.

 Freelancer charges a 10% fee, which may be lowered to 5% with a paid monthly membership, with a $5 minimum.
 The firm recently announced its expansion into the home and local services, while remaining focused on its native Australia.